tranduc22104-star/nova-bank-credit-risk-analysis/README.md

 - Connecting descriptive patterns with model outputs
 - Interpreting model features in a business context
 - Using error analysis to design additional review rules
-- Communicating model results as decision-support information rather than treating predictions as automatic decisions
+- Communicating model results as decision-support information

 ---

-# Limitations & Responsible Use
+# ⚠️ Limitations & Responsible Use

 This project is a portfolio/analytical implementation and should not be treated as a production credit-decision system.

-Important limitations include:

 - Observed relationships in the dataset do not by themselves establish causality.
 - Risk-group thresholds are review guidance, not automatic approval/rejection rules.
 - Model performance depends on the dataset and evaluation setup.
 - The current Logistic Regression model may not capture nonlinear relationships as well as more advanced models.
 - The Power BI report is intended to support human review rather than replace credit policy, compliance requirements or professional judgement.
-- The repository documentation notes that the Power BI semantic model and database may require synchronization after pipeline changes.
+- The Power BI semantic model and database may require synchronization after pipeline changes.

-The dashboard itself explicitly states that its outputs **do not replace formal credit policy or the credit-approval process**.

 ---

-# Documentation
+# 📖 Documentation

 - [`PIPELINE.md`](docs/PIPELINE.md) — end-to-end processing pipeline and model workflow
 - [`HIEN_TRANG_HE_THONG.md`](docs/HIEN_TRANG_HE_THONG.md) — current system/database state